 - Mid-range salaries usually fall between £30,000 and £38,000.

 - With experience, your salary could rise to £45,000.

 Higher earnings are possible, although salaries vary significantly - depending on the industry, size of the organisation, location and engineering discipline.

 Income figures are intended as a guide only.

-Working hours are usually 40 hours a week.
-Close liaison with technicians and minimising downtime can sometimes mean working unsocial hours.
-Many plants operate 24 hours a day, all year round and, in some industries, maintenance engineers work shifts that cover nights, weekends and early mornings.
+Many plants operate 24 hours a day, all year round and, in some industries, you'll be required to work shifts that cover nights, weekends and early mornings.